toabi/bootstrap-tour/README.md

-	  'cookieMonster': true,           // true/false for whether cookies are used 'cookieName': 'myHomepageTour',  // choose your own cookie name 'cookieDomain': false,           // set to false or yoursite.com 'tipContent': '#tourContent'     // The ID of the <ol> used for content });
+	  'cookieMonster': true,           // true/false for whether cookies are used 'cookieName': 'myHomepageTour',  // choose your own cookie name 'cookieDomain': false,           // set to false or yoursite.com 'tipContent': '#tourContent',    // The ID of the <ol> used for content 'postRideCallback': $.noop,      // A method to call once the tour closes 'postStepCallback': $.noop,      // A method to call after each step 'nextOnClose': false,            // If cookies are enabled, increment the current step on close 'debug': false
+	});

 ## GILD